All firms operating within the scope of the 2017 Money Laundering Regulations must meet enhanced AML requirements.

 Please contact us at firstname.lastname@example.org as we may need a formal confirmation of this.

-You will be required to upload the individuals full details (including valid Disclosure Scotland/DBS certificate) using the portal.
+You will be required to use the portal to upload the individual's full details.
+Under normal circumstances this includes a valid Disclosure Scotland/DBS certificate/interim statutory declaration.

 If your practice unit has any individuals that under the 2017 Regulations are considered a beneficial owner, officer or manager of the practice unit, the MLRO of the firm needs to keep their details up-to-date through the online portal.